 Use it to see if others steal your writings, presenting them as their own.
 Advanced algorithms of PlagiarismCheck.org provide you with detailed reports about the number of matches and places where they are found.

-Sign up with email or social media account to try if the tool meets your marketing needs, and then choose from three subscription plans to join the networks of 70,000+ satisfied users of PlagiarismCheck.org to avoid duplications in content.
+Sign up with an email or social media account to try if the spy tool meets your marketing needs, and then choose from three subscription plans to join the networks of 70,000+ satisfied users of PlagiarismCheck.org to avoid duplications in content.

 Marketing Grader is a free service providing a total evaluation and detailed analysis of websites.
-It will let you see strong and weak points of on-page SEO, usability, mobile traffic, and many other details to check competitors and own brand.
+It will let you see strong and weak points of on-page SEO, usability, mobile traffic, and many other details to check competitors and your own brand.

 To get a report, just enter a website URL at the Marketing Grader home page.
-No registration needed.
+No registration is needed.

 The Wayback Machine

 The Wayback Machine is a free archive of all sites.
 It allows you to learn how competitors’ web pages looked in the past and, therefore, compare what they did to improve the results.